-3.3 Discussion
+3.5 Discussion

 Currently we do lazy evaluation of constraints, deferring solving them until the last possible moment.
-We could instead do eager evaluation, where as soon as we use a symbolic value we make up a concrete one.
+We could instead of eager evaluation, where as soon as we use a symbolic value we make up a concrete one.
 This eliminates the need to execute code symbolically.
-However, by committing to a concrete value immediately, it precludes the ability to change it later, which will often be necessary to execute both paths of any subsequent branch based on that variable's value (since the concrete value will either satisfy the true or the false branch, but not both).
-A hybrid approach might be best, where we make up concrete values immediately and then only do full symbolic execution on code paths that this misses.
+However, committing to a concrete value immediately precludes the ability to pick a different concrete value later, which will often be necessary to execute both paths of any subsequent branch based on the variable's value (since the concrete value will either satisfy the true or false branches, but not both).
+For exmample assume x is symbolic in the following code: